Giant Hogweed

 Giant hogweed is poisonous to humans and care should be taken when removing this plant.
 Exposure to dust or sap can cause skin irritation, blistering, swelling, and long-term scaring.
 If a person gets the sap in their eyes, it can cause temporary or permanent blindness.

-A single plant can produce up to 50,000 seeds and these spread rapidly via water courses.
-Plants can form dense colonies that suppress native vegetation and when it dies down during winter, it can leave infested banks bare of vegetation and susceptible to erosion or reinvasion by other pest species.
+This perennial herb (plant with a life cycle of three or more years) can form dense colonies that suppress native vegetation.
+When it dies down during winter, it can leave infested banks bare of vegetation and susceptible to erosion or reinvasion by other pest species.

 What does it look like?